inthelamp/book-reviewer/README.md

 NodeJS is an asynchronous event-driven JavaScript runtime and capable of developing scalable network applications.
 Fortunately, We don't use NodeJS directly but use ExpressJS, which provides us with APIs to employ the capability of NodeJS for implementing Web applications.
 For this project, NodeJS, ExpressJS, and Mongoose create and manage a server node that transfers requests from clients(front-end applications) to MongoDB and reversely transfers results from MongoDB to the clients.
 The clients communicate with the server node using [RESTful APIs](https://restfulapi.net/).

 In adapting to the MERN stack, learning React and other JavaScript libraries can be a challenge.
 React is a JavaScript library helping to build user interfaces and using [virtual DOM](https://reactjs.org/docs/faq-internals.html) to support traditionally <strong>client-side rendering</strong>.
 It might be a very different approach to developers who used to do <strong>server-side rendering</strong>.
 They might also feel it like spaghetti because of its state management, even if React pursuits component-based design.
-In addition to handling the state, they recognize soon that they can't develop front-end applications using React without other open-source JavaScript libraries such as [Redux](https://redux.js.org), [axios](https://github.com/axios/axios), [Slate](https://www.slatejs.org), [Lodash](https://lodash.com/), and [Eslint](https://eslint.org/) based on functions they want to implement.
+In addition to handling the state, they recognize soon that they can't develop front-end applications using React without other open-source JavaScript libraries such as [Redux](https://redux.js.org), [Redux Thunk](https://github.com/reduxjs/redux-thunk), [axios](https://github.com/axios/axios), [Slate](https://www.slatejs.org), [Lodash](https://lodash.com/), and [Eslint](https://eslint.org/) based on functions they want to implement.
 Learning Redux is probably more difficult than learning React itself.

 Book Reviewer follows MVC design pattern.